 With the first kind of shopping fraud, now days you rarely sees them as most reputable online shopping websites, such as Taobao, or Alibaba (阿里巴巴)as they all developed their internal check and balance and insurance policy, and most of the trading on those websites are done by payment to the third party, such as “Zhi Fu Bao” (Payment Treasure) (支付宝).
 However, during the early days when China was still in developing of those online shopping companies, fraud was indeed a major concern with online purchase during that time.
 In fact, this kind of fraud does not only occurs in China, the author had an experience back in 2003 when the author was in Australia and won an auction from Ebay in the United State.
 However, after I paid the auctioneer by my credit card, the goods had never been sent to Australia and the auctioneer himself became uncontactable.
 Due to the fact that the amount of money involved in this matter was not that much, thus I did not take any action further.
 It was only after a few weeks, the police from an United States county contacted me about the matter and informed me that not only I was cheated, many other victims were involved in this scam as well, and he asked me if I can provide any information about the auction to them in assisting their investigation.
 I did, and that was the last time I heard anything about the matter.
 Again, that was happened almost 10 years ago, and although this kind of fraud does not happen that much anymore, but it still occurs from time to time.

 The other form of online shopping fraud is the criminal himself creates a website, and used that website to fraud people.
 This actually has not been changed much since people used newspaper to create fraudulent advertisements.
 The only problem is due to the wide coverage of the Internet, such as towards the whole world, the power of such a scam could be very widespread and affects many potential victims.
 Another serious problem for this kind of website in China is that it is easy to create, easy to put in many fraudulent certificates to persuade people into believing the credibility of the website and with relative low cost.
 In addition, in many situations it would be difficult for the law enforcement to enforce against this kind of websites, as this kind of websites suddenly appears and disappears.
-For example, on 2007, Mr. Hu purchased a Sony laptop from a website based in Shanghai, after payment, a few days later he received the parcel but instead a Sony laptop, the box was full of washing powders, and the website disappeared and the seller became uncountable.
+For example, on 2007, Mr. Hu purchased a Sony laptop from a website based in Shanghai, after payment, a few days later he received the parcel but instead a Sony laptop, the box was full of washing powders, and the website disappeared and the seller became uncountable.[6]
+Currently, although the law enforcement agencies in China are endeavor to battle against this kind of websites and practice, but the reality is that a lot of this kind of cases still occurs every year.
+It is indeed almost fair to say in China, if you want to buy something from the Internet, unless you are dealing with the larger and more reputable online shopping webs, otherwise it would be Caveat Emptor!

 The third type is creating a website that looks like a known reputable shopping website but actually is not.
 In another words, passing off or fake website for the purpose of fraud.
 Website passing off used to be a very serious problem in China, for example, a website may be deliberately created making people believing it to be the Apple Company online shop, but in fact it’s not.
 Once if you deal with this kind of so called “authentic online shop” then your interest are at the mercy of the criminals.
 It used to be a very serious problem in China, in fact not only the passing off of web shops, but in reality shop, there has also been cases of shops fraudulently passing off or even pretend to be the official shops for famous product brands.
+[7] However, after the effort by the Chinese government, now it is rarer to see a website deliberately pretend to be another reputable or famous web shops.
+However, for the less famous or less well-known web shops, the problem of passing off is still a problem widespread in the Chinese cyber space.

 Generally speaking, web shopping fraud is a kind of fraud that covers so wide that the exact types of web shopping fraud is only limited by imagination.
 In fact, not only for the shopper to be defrauded, in many cases, the seller could also be defrauded by the buyer as well.
 For example, a buyer make a purchase with the seller first to gain his trust, and then order a large quantity of good from the seller and ask the seller to send the good first and then the buyer pay later.
 Usually for this type of arrangement, the seller would refuse it, but due to the fact of large amount and profit, and the two parties had done deals before, the seller may be agreeing to the arrangement.
 Then of course, the story as usual, once the goods has been sent to the buyer, the buyer would never pay and disappeared.